 (pronounced as ming-ga-la-ba) “Hello” in Burmese.

-Ever wonder how it feels like seeing a beautiful Sunset while overlooking thousands of ancient temples and pagodas within reach?
+Ever wonder how it feels like seeing a beautiful Sunset while overlooking 1,000 year-old ancient temples, stupas and pagodas within reach?
 Then you have to pack your bags and head straight to the underrated Ancient City of Bagan in Myanmar!

-Landlocked between India (on the left), China (on the right) and Thailand (below), Myanmar or as it was formerly called Burma, is an astonishing country rich in culture and Buddhist relics that date back to the 6th century.
-Built around mid-9th century, the city boasts around 2,200 temples and pagodas that still exists today that is scattered all over the Bagan Archeological Zone.
+Landlocked between India (on the left), China (on the right) and Thailand (below), Myanmar or as it was formerly called Burma, is an astonishing country rich in culture and Buddhist relics that date back more than a millenia.
+Built around mid-9th century, the ancient city boasts around 2,200 temples, stupas and pagodas that still exists today scattered all over the Bagan Archaeological Zone.

 What’s more interesting in this part of our trip is the memorable experience of taking a long-day flight that needs to do 2 plane changes and 3 stop-overs that felt like a bus without leaving the airplane!

-Getting to Bagan can be done by bus, boat, train, and plane.
-Although the most popular mode for the locals and backpackers were by bus and since our time is limited, we prefer to book our flight from Bangkok, which was our base station for the duration of our Indochina trip.
+Getting to Bagan can be done by bus, boat, train, and plane from either Yangon and Mandalay.
+Although the most popular mode for the locals and backpackers were by bus and since our time is limited, we prefer to book our flight from Bangkok instead which was our base station for the duration of our Indochina trip.

 Unfortunately, there is no direct flight from Bangkok to Bagan, Myanmar.
-Instead, after countless of researching for the cheapest flight possible we ended up with Myanmar Airlines, where we were able to book a connecting flight from Bangkok to Yangon, Myanmar first and then Yangon to Nyaung-U with in-flight meals and 30 kilos baggage allowance per person.
+Instead, after countless of researching for the cheapest flight possible we ended up with Myanmar Airlines, where we were able to book a connecting flight from Bangkok to Yangon, Myanmar, then from Yangon to Heho, Mandalay and finally to Nyaung-U with in-flight meals and 30 kilos baggage allowance per person.
 We departed from Bangkok International Airport at 11 AM and was able to reach Nyaung-U domestic airport at 6:20 PM because of 3 stop-overs from Yangon International Airport, Heho Airport, and Mandalay International Airport.
 Overall, the flight was 7 hours and 20 minutes overall, including transit time between flights.

 Similar to other ASEAN countries, Philippine passport holders can enjoy 14 days of stay in Myanmar visa-free!